 Orange Shirt Day is a day to remember the trauma Indigenous people faced and continue to face because of Residential Schools, and to promote reconciliation.

 Orange Shirt Day was started when residential school survivor Phyllis Jack Webstad, of the Stswecem'c Xgat'tem First Nation, was strong enough to start sharing her story.
 Phyllis told a story of how staff at the Residential School stripped her of her brand-new orange shirt and she never saw it again.
-In this video, Cheryl Copage-Gehue reads from the story at the First Nations Circle, Halifax Central Library.

 Why did we choose September 30 for Orange Shirt Day?

 Where were the Indian Residential Schools located in Atlantic Canada?

 The Shubenacadie Indian Residential School was part of the Canadian Indian residential school system and was located in Shubenacadie, Nova Scotia.
 It was the only one in Atlantic Canada, and children from across the region were placed in the institution.
 The schools were funded through Indian Affairs and the Catholic Church.
 The first children arrived on February 5, 1930, and the institution was closed after 37 years on June 22, 1967.

 Phyliss Jack Webstad shares the importance of Orange Shirt Day

 This video, Magit's Doll,, opens a new window was produced by Ann Verrall and Off Centre Collective, created by Magit Poulette, students of We’koqom’a Mi’kmaw School, Rob Smith, Lindsay Dobbin and Ann Verrall.